-(1) Since I am infected, I have a hard time to enjoy concerts.
+(1) Since I am infected, I often have a hard time to enjoy concerts.
 Most of them feel like ancient rituals representing the idea that we are unable to listen to and adequately express ourselves towards each other when we are more than a few.
-These rituals seem to remind us that if we express ourselves we have to make the others listen and that if ever we are more than a few we have to follow a leader.
-Meaningful relationships are pictured as requiring elaborated action plans and persevering repetition.
-I don't remember how this relates to my life.
+These rituals seem to remind us that if we express ourselves we have to make the others listen and that if ever we are more than a few we have to follow a leader and/or a detailed script.
+Meaningful relationships are often pictured as requiring elaborated action plans and persevering repetition.
+I don't really remember how this relates to my life.

-(4) Music basically consists of metaphors for the relationships our lives are made of and for the way we create, maintain, and control them.
+(5) Music consists in its essence of metaphors for the relationships our lives are made of and for the way we create, maintain, and control them.

 Norbert Schnell is professor of Music Design at the Digital Media Faculty at the Furtwangen University in the center of the Black Forest.
 He studied Music Technology in Graz before entering the IRCAM in Paris as researcher and developer in the field of interactive digital audio processing and interaction design.
 He received his doctorate on key aspects of sound and interaction design with recorded sounds.
 He chaired the 6th International Conference on New Interfaces for Musical Expression (NIME 2006) and the first Web Audio Conference (WAC 2015), which he initiated together with Samuel Goldszmidt.
 Over the past years, his research focuses on exploring collective interactions based on mobile and web technologies in the context of participative art and music projects, collaborative digital media, and music pedagogy.